arillso/ansible.ca-certificates/README.md

 ## Description

 Ansible role to manage CA certificates in the Linux and Windows system trust store.
-It's possible to add PEM formatted certificates from the local file system, a already trusted HTTP(s) URL, from raw content or form.
+It's possible to add PEM formatted certificates from the local file system, a already trusted HTTP(s) URL, from raw content.

 ## Installation